algolia/owl/README.md

 Sentry.

-You should find the Sentry DSN token [here](https://docs.sentry.io/clients/go/) if you're logged to Sentry website with your Algolia Google account.
+You should find the Sentry DSN token [here](https://docs.sentry.io/clients/go/) if you're logged to Sentry website with your own account.

 ```go
 owlConfig := owl.Configuration{